 Edwards hosts high school business case competition

-The competition was created by a handful of business education students from the University of Regina three years ago and this was the first time it was hosted in Saskatoon.
 The competition, modeled after JDC West, gave the students only a few hours to prepare a fifteen minute presentation on their case.
-Each team, comprised of three students, presented their case to a judging panel comprised of representatives from Edwards School of Business, Hill School of Business in Regina, and the Saskatchewan business community.
+Each team, comprised of three students, presented their case to a panel of judges representing Edwards School of Business, Hill School of Business in Regina, and the Saskatchewan business community.

 The rankings for the case competition were as follows:

-The School of the Year title is based on a combination of points from the case competition and school spirit.
-Next year the competition and conference will be hosted at Hill School of Business, with plans to return to Edwards in 2016.
+Business School of the Year – Based on a combination of points from the case competition and school spirit.

 To see what the SBTA Case Competition is all about check out this short video by Strategy Lab: https://vimeo.com/165661359